Fix Black Screen After BIOS Update [Quick Read 2023]

-Updated your BIOS, or made some changes in the BIOS, saved it, but when restarted your PC, you got a completely black screen?
+Updated your BIOS, made some changes, and saved it, but when you restarted your PC, you got a black screen!
+So, you’re freaking out, murmuring, “What have I done?”
+“What will I do now?

 How to Fix Black Screen After BIOS Update